MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

     > [!div class=mx-imgBorder]
     > ![Tap Attach image](media/attach-image.png "Tap Attach image")

-2. Tap **Photo** to take a photo of the model, or tap **Camera Roll** if you want to use a photo that's already stored on your device.
+2. Tap **Photo** to take a photo of the model, or tap **Camera roll** if you want to use a photo that's already stored on your device.

     > [!div class=mx-imgBorder]
     > ![Tap Photo](media/camera-roll.png "Tap Photo")